Our Complete Travel Gear Guide

 - Inflatable Pillows – For the longest time we used to just get our fleeces, roll them up and stuff them into the drawstring cases for our sleeping bags.
 This year Alesha bought us two inflatable pillows from Sea To Summit, and now we’re hooked!

 - Camping Pots And Pans – You’ll need something to cool your food in, and you’ll need them to be lightweight and packable.
-We have the MSR Quick 2 System kit and it’s great.
-It comes with two pots, two bowls, two mugs and one handle, and everything packs into itself.
+We have the Kathmandu Ascent Pot and Fry set it’s great.
+It comes with a fry pan and pot, lids, and elastic bands to keep them together.
+We wrap our stove in a bandana and leave it inside so we don’t lose it.

 Our Photography Equipment And Electronics